 You can speak for hours on the technology, science and engineering behind your innovative tech company — that’s the technologist’s sweet spot.
 The emotional and psychological benefits of your technology may be more difficult to articulate.
 How will you improve your customers’ lives?
 How will you help them change the world?
-The proof of the pudding is in the eating, and Brand Implementation is where they start to lap it up.
+The proof of the pudding is in the eating, and Brand Marketing is where they start to lap it up.

 Now your corporate identity takes shape — from logo, brand guide, website and ad campaign to infographics, explainer video, social media and tradeshow presence.
 Your brand identity should illustrate how you’ll take that thing that keeps your customers up at night and put it to bed.
 This is where the experiment works and everyone applauds.
 Customers change their behavior, embrace your brand and the love story begins.